akshayakn2006/qr-code-generator/README.md

-# QR Code Generator
+# QR Code Generator using Python

-This project is a QR Code Generator developed using Python.
-It allows users to generate both single and multiple QR codes from text, URLs, or other input data.
+A Python-based QR Code Generator that allows users to create single or multiple QR codes with customizable colors and automatic file organization.

-## Project Overview
+## Features

-The application provides a simple menu-driven interface where users can:

-- Generate a single QR code
+- Generate a single QR code from text or URLs
-- Generate multiple QR codes at once
+- Generate multiple QR codes in one run
 - Customize QR code and background colors
-- Save generated QR codes as PNG images
+- Save QR codes as PNG images
-- Automatically organize multiple QR codes into folders
+- Automatically create folders for bulk QR generation
+- Simple menu-driven interface
+- Input validation for better user experience

 ## Technologies Used